Last update: 07.24.2019

 When throttling is used, there could be a number of motivations.
-From one perspective, ISPs simply want to keep their networks as efficient as possible.
-By operating firm restrictions for heavy data users, they can avoid bandwidth congestion and keep speeds high for others.
+From one perspective, sometimes ISPs simply want to keep their networks as efficient as possible.
+By operating firm restrictions for heavy data users, they can avoid bandwidth congestion and keep speeds high for others at a lower cost.
 So they often resort to ISP throttling YouTube addicts or torrenters.

-But as we’ve seen, there are other reasons.
+But there might be other reasons.
 For instance, ISPs might want to limit access to streaming sites like Netflix until users have paid them a fee to use them.
-Or they may want to divert users onto premium tariffs.
+Or they may wish to divert users onto premium tariffs.
 And there can be law enforcement reasons too.
-Instead of prosecuting individuals for illegal file sharing or streaming, authorities may find it easier to simply make sharing services harder to use by tracking and blocking torrenting activities.
+Instead of prosecuting individuals for illegal file sharing or streaming, authorities may find it easier to make sharing services harder to use by tracking and blocking torrenting activities.

 How to tell if ISP is throttling your internet

-- Firstly, you’ll need to run an ISP throttling test.
-You can download specialist software to do so, such as the bandwidth meter at SpeedTest.net.
-These tools run time-limited speed assessments which show peaks and troughs, and can indicate suspicious restrictions.
+- Run an ISP throttling test.
+To do so, you can download a bandwidth meter at SpeedTest.net.
+These tools run time-limited speed assessments which show peaks and troughs and can indicate suspicious restrictions.

-- Then there are more specific ISP throttling test tools.
-For instance, Google offers something called a Video Quality Report which lets you know how fast videos are streaming via your ISP.
+- Run a video streaming test.
+Google offers a Video Quality Report, which lets you know how fast videos are streaming via your ISP.

 The key is to measure your connection speeds regularly and over a sustained period.
-Data points from 5-7 days in a row will provide a clear answer to the question is my ISP throttling my connection.
+Data points from 5-7 days in a row will provide a clear answer to whether your ISP is throttling your connection.

 Is your ISP throttling torrents?
 Ways to find out